GUDHI/gudhi-devel/src/Alpha_complex/utilities/alphacomplex.md

 ## alpha_complex_persistence ##

-This program computes the persistent homology with coefficient field Z/pZ of the dD alpha complex built from a dD point cloud.
+This program computes the persistent homology with coefficient field *Z/pZ* of the dD alpha complex built from a dD point cloud.

+Different versions of Alpha complex computation are available:
+ * fast: right combinatorics, values can be arbitrarily bad
+ * safe (default): values can have a relative error at most 1e-5
+ * exact: true values rounded to double.

+Alpha complex can be, or not, weighted (requires a file containing weights values).

 The output diagram contains one bar per line, written with the convention:

 ```